Antoni Stutz

 Stutz graduated from college in Germany with an emphasis on Fine Arts.
 He continued his education in the United States at the Lee Strasberg Theatre Institute, both in Los Angeles and New York, under the direction of Anna Strasberg.
 At the same time he immersed himself in film studies at UCLA.

 Stutz began his career as an actor in his teens.
 Early television roles included Tour of Duty and Michael Mann's Crime Story.

 His first feature film role was in John Frankenheimer's Dead Bang co-starring Don Johnson, Penelope Ann Miller and William Forsythe.

-Stutz worked as a freelance director on commercials and music videos including MTV’s iconic “ROCK THE VOTE” campaign.
+Stutz worked as a freelance director on commercials and music videos including MTV's iconic “ROCK THE VOTE” campaign.

 Stutz has exhibited his paintings, photography and multi-textural installations both nationally and internationally in museums and galleries.
 His first solo art show was in 2005 at Bergamot Station followed by an exhibit in 2006 at the Riverside Art Museum, curated by American art critic Peter Frank.
 In 2014, Stutz's work was presented at the Irvine Fine Arts Center followed by a show in 2016 at BerlinArtProjects Gallery in Berlin, Germany.

-HIs latest work, which Peter Frank described as "Sculptural Pop-Cubism," was presented at the Palace of Fine Arts in San Francisco at the 2018 inaugural If So, What international art fair.
+His most recent work, described by Peter Frank as "Sculptural Pop-Cubism," was presented at the Palace of Fine Arts in San Francisco at the 2018 inaugural If So, What international art fair.

-In 2019 Stutz presented a large multi-textural artwork installation at DENK Gallery in Downtown Los Angeles in the UltraChrome Plus exhibit July 20 - September 7, 2019.
-His latest show on February 22 – April 11, 2020 also at DENK entitled “Heavy Metal” was an introduction of Stutz’ passion for abstract, modern sculpture.
+In 2019 Stutz unveiled a large multi-textural artwork installation at DENK Gallery in Downtown Los Angeles in the "UltraChrome Plus" exhibit July 20 - September 7, 2019.
+His show on February 22 – April 11, 2020 also at DENK entitled “Heavy Metal” was an introduction of Stutz’ passion for abstract, modern sculpture.
 Stutz exhibited alongside artists such as Tim Hawkinson.